Germany: Judges confirm arrest of 23 alleged coup plotters

 The case has also put a spotlight once more on the far-right Alternative for Germany party.
 One of its former lawmakers, Birgit Malsack-Winkemann, was among those arrested.
 A Berlin judge, she was tapped to become justice minister if the coup succeeded, prosecutors said.

+While the party’s leadership has denounced the plot, one of its lawmakers called the raids “the biggest abuse of power in the history of the Federal Republic of Germany.”

+Petr Bystron, an AfD lawmaker from Bavaria, accused German authorities of “massive intimidation of the entire opposition.”

-While the party, known by its German acronym AfD, has denounced the plot, rival politicians have called for its links with the Reich Citizens movement to be investigated.
+Rival politicians, meanwhile, have called for the party’s links with the Reich Citizens movement to be investigated.

 Bavaria's governor Markus Soeder said Friday that Germany's domestic intelligence agency should step up its surveillance of AfD.
 Lars Klingbeil, the general-secretary of Chancellor Olaf Scholz's Social Democratic Party, accused AfD of being the “parliamentary interface for hatred, incitement and violence.”